Jaiminp007/BudgeBuddy_Python_/README.md

 - Expense Tracking: Easily record your daily expenses.
 - Categorization: Categorize your expenses for better insights.
-- Analytics: View expense analytics and summaries to understand your spending habits.
+- Analytics: View expense analytics and summaries to understand your spending habits
-- Data Export: Export your expense data to CSV for further analysis.
 - User-friendly Interface: Simple and easy-to-use interface.

 Requirements